-The project pairs amateur choirs, bands, orchestras or ensembles with up-and-coming composers for 12 months to collaborate and produce a new piece of music, culminating in a premiere performance, a recording and possible radio broadcast on BBC Radio 3.
+The project pairs leisure-time choirs, bands, orchestras or ensembles with up-and-coming composers for 12 months to collaborate and produce a new piece of music, culminating in a premiere performance, a recording and possible radio broadcast on BBC Radio 3.

 Applications have now closed.
 If you would like us to contact you when you can next apply, get in touch with us.

 The project is run by Making Music in partnership with Sound and Music, funded by the PRS Foundation, Philip and Dorothy Green Trust and Creative Scotland.

 Composers retain all rights to the score and are mentored by Colin Riley, David Horne, Fraser Trainer, Jenni Pinnock and Emily Crossland with costs and expenses covered by the PRS Foundation.

 This opportunity was thoroughly worth applying for and I felt supported at every level from the staff at Making Music, Sound and Music, PRS, my mentor and the ensemble I worked with.
 It has been incredibly rewarding and humbling to have such considerate and caring musicians around me throughout the process and I will be whole-heartedly encouraging my own students to apply in future. - Mark Boden, paired with Croydon Bach Choir 2016/17

 - 7 September: pairings announced at launch event (London) - meet your group!